 You will want to understand if your project will be affected by these laws as well.

-If you are looking to buy land for a development project, you will absolutely want to have a feasibility study done to ensure you can build what you would like to build on the lot.
+If you are looking to buy land for a development project, you will absolutely want to have a feasibility study done.

 A feasibility study is almost synonymous with land due diligence as it considers every aspect of the property and the project, including economic, technical, and legal factors.